-- Class teachers are responsible for recording attendance on a daily basis, using the correct codes via the SIMs system. - Promoting good attendance and challenging non-attendance.
+- Class teachers are responsible for recording attendance on a daily basis, using the correct codes. - Promoting good attendance and challenging non-attendance.

-3.8 School administration staff
+3.5 School administration staff

 School administration staff are expected to take calls from parents about absence and record it on the school system.
-Serious concerns around attendance of monitored children are recorded on the school's 'Safeguard' system.